brandur/sorg/content/drafts/sqlc.md

 ### pgx support appears (#pgx)

 Previously, a major reason not to use sqlc is that it didn't support pgx, which we were already bought into pretty deeply.
-A recent [pull request](https://github.com/kyleconroy/sqlc/pull/1037) has addressed this problem by giving sqlc support for multiple drivers, and the feature's now available in the sql's latest release.
+A recent [pull request](https://github.com/kyleconroy/sqlc/pull/1037) has addressed this problem by giving sqlc support for multiple drivers, and the feature's now available in the sqlc's latest release.

 The authors also managed to write it in such a way that it's coupled very loosely -- our mature codebase was making heavy use of pgx already and had a number of custom abstractions built on top of it, and yet I was able to get sqlc slotted in alongside them and fully operational in less than an hour.
 We could even weave sqlc invocations in amongst raw pgx invocations as part of the same transaction, giving us an easy way to migrate over to it incrementally.